Activists disrupt Priti Patel speech in protest over ‘morally bankrupt’ Rwanda plan

 Campaigners from Green New Deal Rising – a climate activist and social justice group – managed to infiltrate a spring dinner event hosted by the Bassetlaw Conservatives that featured the home secretary as a guest speaker.

-Video footage posted online by the group showed an activist interrupting Ms Patel just as she began speaking and called the home secretary’s plan to send aslyum seekers to Rwanda an “inhumane” policy which will “ruin people’s lives”.
+Video footage posted online by the group showed an activist interrupting Ms Patel just as she began speaking and called the home secretary’s plan to send asylum seekers to Rwanda an “inhumane” policy which will “ruin people’s lives”.

 As that activist was ushered out by security personnel another person stood up to and said they were “disgusted” by Ms Patel’s treatment of refugees in the UK.